Starting your career

 As an orthotist, you’d provide aids to correct problems or deformities of a patient’s nerves, muscles or bones.

-You would assess your patient’s condition to design and fit orthoses to aid movement, stop deformities from progressing, or relieve discomfort.
+You'll assess your patient’s condition to design and fit orthoses to aid movement, stop deformities from progressing, or relieve discomfort.

 Orthotists treat people from head to toe for a variety of problems including: